davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 Slab window opening beneath the Crystal Knob eruption site is reconstructed to have occurred between ca. 28-23 Ma [@Atwater1998; @Wilson2005].
-As posited above, a thick and relatively cool lithospheric lid inhibited widespread voluminous volcanism in response to asthenospheric upwelling during the opening of the slab window.
+Based on the colocation of distinct Cretaceous structural features with the footprint of the Neogene slab window, along with our constraints from the Crystal Knob xenoliths, we conclude that a thick and relatively cool lithospheric lid inhibited widespread voluminous volcanism in response to asthenospheric upwelling during the opening of the slab window.